wesleymeredith/wesleymeredith.github.io/_pages/about.md

 Currently, I'm pursuing a Master's in Computer Science at NC State University, diving deeper into the areas of machine learning, data science, and software engineering.

-Also currently, I am spending the summer with Michelin in Greenville, SC as a data scientist intern working on LLMs, Retreival Augmented Generation, and forecasting.
+Also currently, I am spending the summer with Michelin in Greenville, SC as a data scientist intern working on LLMs, Retreival-Augmented Generation, and forecasting.
 More on this soon...

 Get in touch and let's have a chat about how we can work together.
 Connect with me on [LinkedIn](https://linkedin.com/in/wesleymeredith/) or explore my coding endeavors on [GitHub](https://github.com/wesleymeredith) 🚀🧬